Skip to main content

 Within the OneSignal dashboard, go to Audience > Segments and click New Segment.
 Build a segment called Did not confirm email opt-in that uses the following filters with AND logic:

-• User Tag with confirmed_opt_in “is not” true
+• User Tag with confirmed_opt_in is not true

 • Device Type is Email

-Did not confirm email opt-in segment
+Segment builder showing the Did not confirm email opt-in segment with three AND filters

 2. Create a confirmed opt-in email template